risingwavelabs/risingwave-operator/docs/rfc/0001_ctrlkit.md

 ctrlkit.Join(
 	// Update the status of CronJob as always. mgr.ListActiveJobsAndUpdateStatus(),
-	// Clean the old completed/failed jobs accroding to the limits. mgr.CleanUpOldJobsExceedsHistoryLimits(),
+	// Clean the old completed/failed jobs according to the limits. mgr.CleanUpOldJobsExceedsHistoryLimits(),
 	// Try to run the next scheduled job when not suspended, otherwise do nothing. ctrlkit.If(cronJob.Spec.Suspend == nil || *cronJob.Spec.Suspend, mgr.RunNextScheduledJob()),